thenameless314159/Andromeda.BedrockFramework/README.md

 ## Andromeda.Framing.Extensions

 Provides a base protocol/messaging layer with implementable dispatching behaviors.
 Also provides pooled encoder/decoder implementations and registration/build logic.
-You can look at the samples and unit tests for more infos until I wrote this part of the doc.
+You can look at the samples and unit tests for more infos until I write this part of the doc.